Recruitment Tech 101: What is a Resume Database?

 For job seekers, it’s vital to get your resume in front of as many recruiters and hiring managers as possible.
 A straightforward way to do this is to submit your resume to a resume database where those hiring can search and match qualified candidates to their open roles.
 This also saves time spent on manually submitting a resume to an individual job posting.

-Recruitment firms often look at resume databases to find qualified candidates they would not usually be able to see, helping both candidate and client have a more positive recruitment experience.
+Recruitment agencies often look at resume databases to find qualified candidates they would not usually be able to see, helping both candidate and client have a more positive recruitment experience.
 This ultimately helps job seekers find a new role quicker, and clients fill their open positions in less time.

 When using a resume database for job seekers – whether you are the job seeker or the recruiter looking for candidates – it’s essential to use the search and filter options to better match the candidate to the role, especially when special skills or qualifications are needed.
 Most options allow for tagging of soft skills or certifications, so be sure to look out for those features to help find the best role or candidate.